 The median home sale price in May 2021 was $310,000 in the Chicago Metro Area, an increase of 19.2% from $260,000 in May 2020.

 “The market continues to exhibit positive growth in sales and prices,” said Geoffrey J.D.
 Hewings, emeritus director of the Regional Economics Applications Laboratory at the University of Illinois.
 “However, affordability is again becoming a challenge as the National Association of REALTORS® noted that more than 50 percent of recent sales were made with a down payment of 20 percent or more, making it difficult for first-time buyers to offer competitive bids.”

-Sales and price information are generated by Multiple Listing Service closed sales reported by 23 participating Illinois REALTOR® local boards and associations including Midwest Real Estate Data LLC data as of March 7, 2021 for the period Feb.
-1 through Feb.
-28, 2021.
-The Chicago Metro Area, as defined by the U.S. Census Bureau, includes the counties of Cook, DeKalb, DuPage, Grundy, Kane, Kendall, Lake, McHenry and Will.
-Information from Illinois REALTORS®.
+Sales and price information are generated by Multiple Listing Service closed sales reported by 23 participating Illinois REALTORS® local boards and associations including Midwest Real Estate Data LLC data as of June 7, 2021, for the period May 1 through May 31, 2021.
+The Chicago Metro Area, as defined by the U.S. Census Bureau, includes the counties of Cook, DeKalb, DuPage, Grundy, Kane, Kendall, Lake, McHenry, and Will.

 National Association of Realtors Housing Market Update

 Price appreciation is occurring in the market at unprecedented levels, with a 24% increase in the median home price from one year ago.
 Home sales declined for the fourth consecutive month by 1%, while up 45% from one year ago.
 Record-high home prices and lack of inventory are both limiting potential home sales.